StrawberryChocolateFudge/phase2Ceremony/readme.md

 This project contains a front end and a server to conduct a phase 2 ceremony with random strangers who don't know how to code.
 The application is non-opinionated so it can be easily reused for many projects

+The contribution queue allows 25 simlutanious connections.
+Up to 25 contributors can connect at once.
+The contribution is synchronous so they need to wait for their turn.
+A turn takes around 20 seconds with a remote VPS.
+If a connection lasts for longer than 60 seconds the contribution is aborted and the queue continues from the next participant.
+This is to mitigate DOS where an attacker would block the queue.

 ## How to use

 Build the front end first.